 The one slight drawback to Follidrone 2.0 is that it’s a proprietary blend, so we really don’t know the amount of E.C. actually in each dose, but based on the feedback we’ve seen on the product, you can bet you’re getting a fairly solid dose.

-Follidrone - Best Deals and Price Drop Notifications
+Black Lion Research Follidrone - Deals and Price Drop Alerts

 Get Price Alerts